Category: Investigative Resource Repository

 State v.
 Westrom (2024) Opinion – Supreme Court of Minnesota

-In their ruling, the court held that the defendant in this homicide prosecution has no reasonable expectation of privacy in a discarded napkin which was retrieved by police and tested for DNA leading to a DNA profile that was associated with a DNA profile recovered from crime scene.
+The Supreme Court of Minnesota held that the defendant in this homicide prosecution has no reasonable expectation of privacy in a discarded napkin which was retrieved by police and tested for DNA leading to a DNA profile that was associated with a DNA profile recovered from crime scene.
 Other issues addressed in this ruling include: 1) exclusion of alternative perpetrator evidence, 2) exclusion of the defendant’s forensic podiatry evidence, 3) the state’s closing argument was not improper, and 4) circumstantial evidence was sufficient for conviction.

 Investigative Resource Repository

 Idaho v.
-Dalrymple – Case Resources
+Dalrymple – Case Documents

 1) State’s Motion in Limine for Non-Disclosure